 The door right next to our bedroom is our office.

 Baha.
 This gem of a floor was waiting for us under the old carpet.
 I cant decide if it makes me want to cry, or play a game of chess…or cry because I don’t know how to play chess…

 The living room then leads us into the dining room.

 Not too shabby.
 Yay for crown molding!
 A progress photo (sorry, it’s from the opposite angle!!):

-And that yellow wall in the background is the start of the kitchen, that you can see here:
+And that yellow wall in the background is the start of the kitchen with our new water softener for hard water, that you can see here:

 I have HUGE plans for this kitchen (that also require a HUGE budget….so that’s on the back burner for a while 🙂 ) This kitchen cracks me up, because it presents me with a problem I’ve never ever had before.
 The cabinets are soooooo nice and so high quality, but sooooo not me.
 I’ve painted cabinets before, but they were old and crappy and there was no way I could have made them worse.
 These babies are pristine and I don’t trust myself to do them justice.
 I really really really have my heart set on white cabinets– but guys, getting cabinets professionally painted is NOT cheap.
 So we wait.
 (First world problems, I know.)

 And our last stop is the sunroom, which I am just ecstatic to have!
 Here is our progress:

 I hope you guys enjoyed this quick stroll through the main floor of our home!
 I highly recommend taking “before” photos of your new home when you move in.
 It is so encouraging to see how far you’ve come!